irlnathan/activityoverlord/README.md

 - [Episode 16](http://irlnathan.github.io/sailscasts/blog/2013/09/04/building-a-sails-application-ep16-fixing-and-issue-with-policies-from-episode-14/): In episode 16 you'll make a change to the policies and sign a user in when an account is created.
 This will fix some stuff I forgot to do back in episode 14.

 - [Episode 17](http://irlnathan.github.io/sailscasts/blog/2013/09/05/building-a-sails-application-ep17-creating-a-distinction-between-admin-and-regular-users/): In episode 17 you'll add a distinction between a regular user and an admin user through the use of additional policies.

+- [Episode 18](http://irlnathan.github.io/sailscasts/blog/2013/09/06/building-a-sails-application-ep18-understanding-web-sockets-and-socket-io-including-room-creation-and-management/): In episode 18 you'll get a better understanding of how web sockets and socket.io works using a chat example incorporating the concept of rooms.

+**Special Note:** The repository for files used in this episode can be found at: (https://github.com/irlnathan/nodeChatSocket)